-My new book, Lethal Provocation: The Constantine Murders and the Politics of French Algeria will be published by Cornell University Press in September, 2019.
-It explores an episode of anti-Jewish violence in the city of Constantine in eastern Algeria on August 3-5, 1934 in which twenty-eight people died.
+My latest book, Lethal Provocation: The Constantine Murders and the Politics of French Algeria (Ithaca, NY: Cornell University Press, 2019), explores an episode of anti-Jewish violence in the Algerian city of Constantine on August 3-5, 1934.
 The Constantine riots were an important event in Algerian, French, and Jewish history but their origins have been the subject of debate and uncertainty since the moment they occurred.
-Click here for more information about this book.

 Since 2009 I have been an author of W. W. Norton’s Western Civilizations, a two-volume survey of European history, along with Carol Symes.
 Click here to learn more about the 2017 edition of this textbook, which is available as well in a brief edition.
 There is also an accompanying two-volume document collection, Perspectives from the Past.
 To see a selection of author videos related to the themes of individual chapters in the textbook, please click here.

 Click on the other links above to learn about my current research and teaching, the work of graduate students working with me at the University of Michigan, and to download copies of some of my publications.